petergarnaes/Madklub-website/README.md

 * Make the `import()` statements use our custom splits created by the `CommonChunksPlugin`, so they don't bundle and load the parts of the vendor library they use.
-* Preload/prefetch bundle
-* Implement preload of bundle(s) we send.
-Remember chunk hashes for production
 * Split CSS into modules that can load asynchronously.
 Take the non-minified CSS theme we have, and split it.
 Load it with links separately, with the most important modules linked first.
 Most important module would be body and navbar